radiokit/depot-docs/docs/source/getting-started.rst

 Getting Started
 ===============

-RadioKit Electron takes different approach than most Audio Over IP systems present on the market.
+RadioKit Depot takes different approach than most Audio Over IP systems present on the market.
 It was designed with focus on easing both journalists' and sound engineers' lives, so there's a clear distinction between roles of *user* (who is usually a journalist but it may also mean sound device attached